parimalp/Advanced-Embedded-System-Design-Flow-on-Zynq/lab2.md

     <i>Enabling CPU0 for request from PL</i>
     </p>
 1. In the _Cross Trigger Breakpoints_ dialog box click **Create** again.
-1. Select the options as shown in _Figure 12_ and click **OK** to set up the cross trigger condition for Fabric to Processor.
+1. Select the options as shown below and click **OK** to set up the cross trigger condition for _Fabric to Processor_.
     <p align="center">
     <img src ="./images/lab2/Fig12.png" width="60%" height="80%"/>
     </p>